 Land Preparation and Planting

-Burning residue after small grain harvest prior to planting conventional tilled soybeans can result in stand damage by lesser corn stalk borers, which may lead to replanting unless an insecticide is applied at planting.
+Burning residue after small grain harvest prior to planting conventional tilled soybeans can result in stand damage by lesser cornstalk borers, which may lead to replanting unless an insecticide is applied at planting.
 When planting into residue after small grain harvest, insects are seldom a problem.

 Optimum planting dates for soybean range from late April until mid-June.
-However, soybean may be planted through July into early August with narrow rows and irrigation and is popular with corn growers who harvest early and need to have the soul covered to prevent weed infestations.
-When planting in July, the height of plants is often limited; later-maturing varieties or juvenile soybeans should be planted since these are not influenced as much by shorter day lengths and thus grow taller.
-However, good soybean yields can be made with earlier group soybeans planted in August with irrigation.
-Soybean varieties grown in the Southeast are placed in Maturity Groups (MG) IV–IX with the larger number indicating later maturity.
+However, soybean may be planted through July into early August with narrow rows and irrigation, and is popular with corn growers who harvest early and need to have the soil covered to prevent weed infestations.
+When planting in July, the height of plants is often limited; later-maturing varieties or juvenile soybeans should be planted because these are not influenced as much by shorter day lengths and thus grow taller.
+However, good soybean yields can be achieved with earlier group soybeans planted in August with irrigation.
+Soybean varieties grown in the Southeast are placed in Maturity Groups (MG) IV–IX, with the larger numbers indicating later maturity.
 In most years, MG V or early MG VI soybeans do well when planted after small grains in late May and June without irrigation.
 The reason for this is that rainfall tapers off at the end of August or by the middle of September.
 These earlier soybeans have a chance to fill pods during August and early September, while MG VII and VIII soybeans are filling pods in late September and early October.
-Florida research shows that optimum soybean yields can be made when planted in 36-inch rows from May and early June plantings without yield reduction.
+Florida research shows that optimum soybean yields can be achieved when planted in 36-inch rows from May and early June plantings without yield reduction.
 When planting in July and early August, soybean should be planted in 10- to 20-inch rows to assure that the crop forms a full canopy.
 If soybeans form a full canopy by first bloom, yield limitations due to row spacing are minimal.
-If canopy closure does not happen at all or after first bloom, beans should be planted in more narrow rows.
-This not only affects yields but also means more expense for weed control and more moisture loss due to evaporation.
+If canopy closure does not happen at all or after first bloom, beans should be planted in narrower rows.
+This not only affects yields, but also means more expense for weed control and more moisture loss due to evaporation.
 Herbicide-resistant soybean varieties make narrow row beans more feasible.
 Likewise, some herbicides have no residual activity, and the sooner the crop canopy forms, the sooner weeds will be shaded.
 If narrow rows are used, weeds have to be controlled by over-the-top herbicides and residual herbicides should be used at planting.
 Some over-the-top herbicides may be applied in season, but the label should be followed for timing and rate.
 Some form of deep tillage is necessary to obtain good yields unless soybeans are irrigated.
-Stands of no-till-drilled soybeans are critical to success of the system.
+Stands of no-till-drilled soybeans are critical to the success of the system.
 If soil conditions are hard, hot, and dry, seeds may not be placed at the proper depth for germination and growth.
 Small rainfall events may result in germination, and lack of moisture in the top few inches may result in stand loss.
 Strip-till planting is not as critical, since depth can be controlled and the subsoil slot often has adequate moisture for growth after germination.